+Even after being rebranded from Hotmail to Outlook, this email service remains one on the most popular, and is accessed by millions of people around the world everyday.
 If you are having trouble accessing your email account or are unable to open your inbox, it may be indicative of problems with your security settings, or even an issue with your internet cache.
-Here are several solutions that you can use to restore access to your account.
+In this article we show you several solutions that you can use to restore access to your account.

 Fix Date and Time on PC

-It may sound odd, but if you're having trouble accessing your Hotmail account, it could very well be because the date on your PC needs to be set properly.
+It may sound odd, but if you're having trouble accessing your Outlook account, it could very well be because the date on your PC needs to be set properly.
 If your computer system's date settings are incorrect, it may be causing some confusion in the Outlook server.
 Double-click on your PC's clock

 Clear Internet Explorer Cache

 Another solution is to clear your Internet Explorer cache and cookies.
 You can do this by launching Internet Explorer and clicking Tools

-Change IE Security Settings
+Change Internet Explorer Security Settings

 If the above two options don't work, you should try checking your Internet Explorer security settings.
-You can do this by launching Internet Explorer and clicking Tools > Internet Options > Advanced.
+You can do this by:

-Scroll to the Security section and verify that the Check for server certificate revocation option is unchecked.
+- Scrolling to the Security section and verify that the Check for server certificate revocation option is unchecked.
 The Use SSL 2.0 and Use SSL 3.0 options should be checked.
 Now, click OK.

-Next, click Start > Run, and enter the following code:
+- Next, click Start > Run, and enter the following code:

-If problems persist, you should try to contact Microsoft Customer Service.
+If problems persist, you should try to contact Microsoft Customer Service